 Making note of this tendency, I began to ask myself: How often does this happen?
-When does my tendency to assume accountability present itself?
-Is this sense of responsibility coming from an authentic place?
-Or am I merely attempting to manage my own levels of discomfort around a particular issue?
-How do I know the difference?
+That is, when do I tend to assume accountability?
+Does this sense of responsibility come from an authentic place or am I merely attempting to manage my own levels of discomfort around a particular issue?
+And more importantly, how do I know the difference?

-What I found surprising, and what motivated this talk, was that through my attempts to control the situation, and take on responsibility that was not mine to take, I ended up neglecting the one person to whom I am always responsible – ME!
+What I found surprising, and what motivated this talk, was that through my attempts to control the situation, and take “responsibility” for something that was not mine to take, I ended up neglecting the one person to whom I am always responsible – ME!
 For in trying to make sure my mother had a good first experience in a public yoga class, my own practice was a total disaster.
-So much so that I was still frustrated and upset three or four hours after the class had ended – All because I had attempted to assume a level of accountability for another that wasn’t mine to take in the first place.
+So much so that I was still frustrated and upset three or four hours later.
+All because I had attempted to assume a level of accountability for another that wasn’t mine to take in the first place.